 Darwin Initiative: applying for scoping project funding

 Scoping projects are small grants intended to help applicants who are new to the Darwin Initiative.
-The aim is to develop a workable project idea and make contact with potential partners in the country where the project would take place.
+The aim is to develop a workable project idea and build potential project partnerships within the country where the project would take place.
 A successful scoping project should lead to a main round project application.

 You can read more about a successful scoping project in this case study.